bifurcation/redistributable-jwks/draft-barnes-oauth-redistributable-jwks.md

 claim to fetch a set of authorized signing keys over HTTPS, relying on the security of HTTPS to establish the authority of the downloaded keys for that issuer.
 The ephemerality of this proof of authority makes it unsuitable for certain use cases.
-In this document, we define a format for signed issuer keys, which establish the authority of a key using a signed object instead of an HTTPS connection.
+In this document, we define a format for Signed JWK Sets, which establish the authority of a key using a signed object instead of an HTTPS connection.